 We caught the 08.45 ferry from Scrabster to Stromness and thankfully it was plain sailing.
 Ninety minutes later we arrived at the pretty ferry port and it was time for brunch.
 It seemed a little place called Julia’s would be perfect to watch the world go by and we were right.
 The obvious choice on this occasion was scrambled egg and salmon on toast.
 Lovely fresh yellow eggs, so light and fluffy, brown bread (from the bakery we were to visit later) and the tastiest salmon we have ever eaten.

-We chose to take a tour of Orkney Brewery, (well it would be rude not to as it was a two minute walk away from our cottage) followed by a late lunch.
+One afternoon it was raining so hard we chose to take a tour of Orkney Brewery.
+It was a two minute walk away from our cottage so we could both enjoy a drink, then have a late lunch.
 The oldest part of the brewery’s building used to be a school and the Tasting Hall (bar and restaurant area) reflect this tastefully.
 All the tables are old school desks and there are photos on the walls too.
 Even the toilet doors have Prefect badges on.

 The menu is brilliant and has choices of nachos, salmon salads and soups to start.
 Sandwiches and burgers – both with veggie options.
 Seafood, cheese, brewer’s and vegan platters too, offering local salmon, herring, mackerel, cheeses, chutney and beremeal bread.
 We opted to share a starter and chose hot smoked, smoked salmon with oatcakes and beremeal bread.
 The fish was super tasty.
 Having seen a couple of different burgers go out to neighbouring tables we decided that burgers were the way to go.
 And the photos below will prove why I shouldn’t be a food blogger!